gonzolino/brewupdate/README.md

 # brewupdate #

-brewupdate is a [launchd agent][launchd] to update [homebrew][homebrew] formulae automaticly every day at 11 AM (local time).
+brewupdate is a [launchd agent][launchd] to update [homebrew][homebrew] formulae automaticly every day at 3 PM (local time).

 Brewupdate will not upgrade your installed formulae.
 It's sole responsibility is to fetch new formulae.

 ## How to Install ##
-To install `brewupdate`, copy the plist to `~/Library/LaunchAgents` and run the command `launchctl load ~/Library/LaunchAgents/net.mkalmes.brewupdate.plist` to load the LaunchAgent into the launchd manager.
+To install `brewupdate`, copy the plist to `~/Library/LaunchAgents` and run the command `launchctl load ~/Library/LaunchAgents/eu.gonzonet.brewupdate.plist` to load the LaunchAgent into the launchd manager.

 Here is a quick rundown:
 ```
 > mkdir ~/Library/LaunchAgents
-> cp net.mkalmes.brewupdate.plist ~/Library/LaunchAgents
+> cp eu.gonzonet.brewupdate.plist ~/Library/LaunchAgents
-> launchctl load ~/Library/LaunchAgents/net.mkalmes.brewupdate.plist
+> launchctl load ~/Library/LaunchAgents/eu.gonzonet.brewupdate.plist
 ```

 ## How to Upgrade ##